codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-03-bo4.md

 In this stage, you'll add support for processing multiple input lines to print all matching texts.

-### Printing multiple matches from multiple lines
+### Printing Multiple Matches from Multiple Lines

-If there are multiple lines in the input, matches from all lines are printed, each on their own line.
+When the input contains multiple lines, the `-o` flag prints all matches from all lines, with each match on its own line.

+For example:

 ```bash
 # The '\d' pattern matches 1 and 0 separately in multiple lines